wavefrontHQ/docs/pages/doc/kubernetes_troubleshooting.md

 You might see a message containing information that there are not enough instances of the Wavefront components, such as:

 * Wavefront proxy
-* Wavefront Cluster Collector
+* Wavefront cluster collector
-* Wavefront Node Collector
+* Wavefront node collector
-* Wavefront Logging
+* Wavefront logging

 In such as case, upon initial deployment, allow some time for the integration components to complete installing.
 This issue is observed more often in more resource-constrained environments, such as `kind` and `minikube`.